monkeyzxr/recipe-books/README.md

 # Learn Angular and build an interesting project

 This project was created when I learned Angular 5 from Udemy wih Max.
-Thank you for the teaching!!!

 This project is to build a recipe book which connect recipes with shopping lists.